The San Juan Daily Star: History

+San Juan Star

 The newspaper was founded in 1959 by William J. Dorvillier, and was intended for the English-speaking population in Puerto Rico.
 Pulitzer Prize-winning novelist William Kennedy was once the managing editor of the Star, soon after its inception to 1961.
 Other contributors included Eddie López and Juan Manuel García Passalacqua.
 Scott Ware served as managing editor from 1991 to 1992, then editor until 1994.
-The paper was sold in 1996 from then owner Scripps-Howard to Gerry Angulo, who had formerly worked for money manager Ivan Boesky.
+The paper was sold in 1996 from then owner Scripps-Howard to Gerardo Angulo, a prominent Cuban businessman and venture capitalist who had formerly worked with money manager Ivan Boesky.

-Demise

-On Friday August 29, 2008, The Star published its last issue and closed down with publisher Gerry Angulo because the union did not agree to cost cuts.
-At the time, the Star had 120 employees.
-The paper had reportedly been losing money for several years and the losses deepened due to the 2008 recession.
+The paper was shut down in August 2008, in what its staff contended was a union busting operation.

 Relaunch

-In 2009, The San Juan Star reopened as a weekly with a new staff and a new vision.
-It has since increased to daily publication: Monday through Thursday with an additional weekend edition.
-On October 23, 2015, Gerry Angulo died as a result of a car accident.
+In 2009, The San Juan Star relaunched, renamed The San Juan Daily Star, having increased to daily publication: Monday through Thursday with an additional weekend edition.
+On October 23, 2015, Gerardo Angulo died in an automobile accident during a business trip to the Dominican Republic.
+The newspaper continues to operate under the ownership of the Angulo family.